BU-AdS/2p1D-Schwinger/README.md

 ## Features and Usage

 The code is 'built for comfort, not for speed'.
-No attempts have been made to optimise the code for performance, nor have has any reasonable effort been made to consolidate repetitious functions or code blocks.
-Each fermion action (and each instance in 2D or 3D) is given its own directory with its own linear algebra helper functions, main.cpp file, external library interface, and Makefile.
-Code optimisations are a low priority, but code consolidation will occur when development permits.
+No attempts have been made to optimise the code for performance.
+Each fermion action (and each instance in 2D or 3D) is given its own directory with its own main.cpp file and Makefile.

 ### Actions